ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 3. Add Monitoring for insights and information about what is happening with your data.
 4. Finally, use Key Protect to manage encryption keys to secure your data stored in {{site.data.keyword.cos_short}}.

-If you're not familiar with {{site.data.keyword.cos_full}}, you can quickly get an overview by [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
-Also, if you're not familiar with IAM, you may wish to check out how to [get started with IAM](/docs/account?topic=account-iamoverview#iamoverview).

 ## Before you begin
 {: #secure-content-prereqs}